Fluffy Pumpkin Pancakes

 -

-In a large bowl whisk together the flour, brown sugar, baking powder, baking soda, salt, cinnamon, ginger, nutmeg, and cloves until the color is uniform and no spice streaks remain.
+In a large bowl, whisk together the flour, brown sugar, baking powder, baking soda, salt, and all the spices.

 -

-In a separate bowl whisk the pumpkin purée, eggs, buttermilk, cooled brown butter, vanilla, and maple extract until smooth and glossy.
+In a medium bowl, whisk the pumpkin, eggs, buttermilk, browned butter, vanilla, and maple extract until smooth.

 -